WardBrian/ffi-examples/slides.md

 # First, some disclaimers

-- I will be **focusing** on the case of calling compiled code from a higher-level language.
+- I will be focusing on the case of calling compiled code from a higher-level language.
 This is because it is the more common (and useful) case, and because it is the case which is the most similar between pairs of languages.
 <br/>
-- I will also be primarily *using* Python as the higher-level language, but my emphasis will be on a style that works more broadly.
+- I will also be primarily using C++ and Python for demonstrations, but my emphasis will be on a style that works more broadly.

 ---